 The orphan took on the demon, successfully slaying it.
 This brought peace to the village as there were no more threats.
 The villagers thanked the orphan and, as a reward, gave him a red pouch filled with money – hence the ang pow.

 The money in each red packet usually ends in an even digit, as odd numbers are considered inauspicious.
-Sometimes odd numbers are given during weddings because it cannot be easily divided.
+Sometimes odd numbers are given during weddings because they cannot be easily divided.
 People also often avoid giving numbers that have the number “4” as the pronunciation sounds very much like “death”.

 These days, the money in ang pows are given based on how much one can afford, and not so much about how the past traditions dictate.